mistakelly/Data-structure-and-algorithm-in-python/README.md

 * so what is DATA ?
-    as we all know in basic computer, data is what ? an unprocessed raw facts right ??
+    as we all know in basic computer, data is what ? an unprocessed raw facts right ?? the data can be type such as images, documents,

 then now what is Data-Structure ?